-Those LED bulbs are perfect if you want to grow your orchids in the living area under lights without ruining the decoration.
+These LED bulbs are perfect if you want to grow your orchids in the living area under lights.
+These lights do the job without ruining the aesthetic.

 GE LED grow light bulbs have E26 bases, and you can fit them in any decorative lighting fixture you choose.

-Both bulbs are very affordable, but remember you also need to buy a lighting fixture if you don’t have one.
+Both bulbs are affordable but remember you also need to buy a lighting fixture if you don’t have one.

-Although less versatile than grow light bulbs, goosenecks fixtures are perfect for individual orchid plants.
+These grow lights are less versatile than grow light bulbs.
+But gooseneck fixtures are perfect for individual orchid plants.

-Relassy gooseneck fixture is a high-quality LED grow light that can provide your plants with the right quantity and quality of light.
+Relassy gooseneck fixture is a high-quality LED grow light.
+It can provide your plants with the correct quantity and quality of light.

-The spectrum of this grow light is highly rich in green, red, and blue light, so it will keep your orchids very happy during their entire life cycle.
+The spectrum of this grow light is extremely rich in green, red, and blue light.
+It will keep your orchids incredibly happy during their entire lifecycle.

-This light is more suited for individual low-light to medium-light orchids because it has a moderate intensity.
+This light is more suited for individual low-light to medium-light orchids.
+This is because it has a moderate intensity.

-You can easily adjust the distance between your plants and the light using the adjustable gooseneck feature of the light.
+You can easily adjust the distance between your plants and the light.
+Just use the light’s adjustable gooseneck feature.

 Top Choices for a Collection of Orchid Houseplants:

-If you want to grow several different orchid plants, you need a more intense grow light.
+You will need a more intense grow light if you want to grow several different orchid plants.
 Here are three great choices for you:

-Viparspectra is a very popular brand of grow lights and its newest series is great for orchids.
+Viparspectra is a popular grow light brand, and its newest series is terrific for orchids.

-The lamps use Samsung diodes to emit a very balanced spectrum of light that is rich in blue, green and red light.
+The lamps use Samsung diodes to emit a balanced spectrum of light rich in blue, green, and red light.

-They’re very bright and have wide coverage areas.
+They’re very bright and have a broad coverage area.
 For instance, the lowest model, Viparspectra XS1500, can cover a growing area measuring 2′ x 2′ (0.6m x 0.6m).

-If you want to grow several orchid plants under one light, this would be a perfect choice for you.
+This will be a perfect choice if you want to grow several orchid plants under one light.

 Viparspectra XS lights are very affordable.
 And don’t forget to use the coupon code HERBSWITHIN to get a discount!

-Another very popular grow light that is amazingly suitable for orchids is Mars Hydro TS 1000.
+Another prevalent grow light that is well-suited for orchids is Mars Hydro TS 1000.

-Mars Hydro also has an optimized balanced spectrum that will make your orchids very happy.
+Mars Hydro also has an optimized balanced spectrum.
+It will make your orchids very happy.

 It’s also very bright and has a coverage area measuring 2′ x 2′ (0.6m x 0.6m).
-If you want to grow orchids in a wider space, you can for Mars Hydro TS 2000, which has a larger coverage area.
+If you want to grow orchids in a wider space, we suggest the Mars Hydro TS 2000, which has a larger coverage area.

-FLs are cheap and bright, however they’re less efficient and have shorter lifespans than LED lights.
-They also emit a lot of blue and green light but little amounts of red light.
+FLs are cheap and bright.
+But they’re also less efficient and have shorter lifespans than LED lights.
+They do emit a lot of blue and green light but little amounts of red light.

 If you want to grow your orchids under FLs, you can choose HO (High-Output) T5 fluorescent tubes or CFL bulbs.
 Those are very efficient.

-The more FLs you use, the wider your growing area will be.
+The more FLs you use, the more comprehensive your growing area will be.

 There are many great brands of HO T5 fluorescent grow lamps on Amazon.